Michieljoris/logger/README.md

 logger is the same as setting the level to `none`.

 The state of any logger gets persisted in localStorage.
-This means that opening your page in a different browser will show no log output till you turn on and enable the loggers you're interested in.
+This means that opening your page in a different browser will show no log output till you turn on logthis and enable the loggers you're interested in.
 Or you can do this in your source code, however then it's a bit cumbersome to disable all the loggers off again.

 By default loggers print out a timestamp, disable the timestamp with: